-Schumer, Roberts react to death of Justice Ruth Bader Ginsburg
+McConnell says Senate will move to confirm Ginsburg replacement

 The American flag was already lowered to half-staff outside the Supreme Court as a small crowd began to gather at the steps of the plaza minutes after the news of Ginsburg’s death hit social media.

 Each of the bollards protecting the courthouse supported a mourner slumped to the ground.
-It was quiet and an occasional breeze brushed the listless flag.
+It was quiet, and an occasional breeze brushed the listless flag.
 Two women embraced.
 A man hugged a woman as she quietly sobbed.
-Even a corgi stopped pulling on its leash while its owner stood in silence.
+A corgi stopped pulling on its leash while its owner stood in silence.

 “What’s this?
-Is it because a judge died?” a tween boy asked the woman he was strolling with, as they approached the gathering.
+Is it because a judge died?” a tween boy asked the woman he was strolling with as they approached the gathering.

 “It’s not just a judge.
 It was Ruth Bader Ginsburg.
 She wasn’t just a judge,” the woman replied.